Decreasing Term Insurance vs Level Term Insurance

 A decreasing term life insurance policy works like this.
 Let’s say your home value is $300,000.
-You take out mortgage life insurance for the same amount—$300,000.
+You take out mortgage life insurance for the same amount—$300,000 lump sum death benefit.

 Now as the years go by you are slowly paying down the balance on your mortgage.
 As your mortgage balance drops, so does the death benefit.
 Your insurance is a decreasing term, which means your polic’s face value is also decreasing.

-In other words, it is a term life insurance policy (the term would coincide with the life of your mortgage) with a decreasing face value or decreasing death benefit (the death benefit coincides with the amount you owe on your mortgage).
+Decreasing Term Insurance Definition: decreasing term insurance it is a term life insurance policy, where the policy’s term would coincide with the term of your mortgage.
+It has a decreasing face value or decreasing death benefit, which mirrors the amount you owe on your mortgage.

-Therefore, if your mortgage is down to $50,000, that mortgage protection policy you have been paying on for 25 years is only worth $50,000 if you die.
+Therefore, if your mortgage is down to $50,000, that deceasing term policy you have been paying on for 25 years is only worth $50,000 if you die.

 In most situations, you could have bought a 30 year $300,000 level term life insurance policy for the same amount of premium.
 That term policy would still pay out $300,000, even though your mortgage is down to $50,000.